killtheliterate/jscli/CONTRIBUTING.md

 ## Stick to the mission :cool:

 `jscli` would like to avoid hundreds of commands/scaffolds that solve specific opinions.
 Stay lean.
 Stay simple.
+Try and stick to vanilla JS any dependencies should primarily assist in writing the best ES Next code that is currently possible.
+No proprietary syntax.
+This is a *JavaScript* tool

 ## Ask questions :question: